srjustice/kubos/docs/services/comms-service.rst

 **read**
-  This is an optional function pointer wrapped in an Arc that will read data from a radio, deframe those data packets, and then compose any fragmented packets into a single UDP packet.
+  This is an optional function pointer wrapped in an Arc that will read data from a radio, deframe those data packets, and then combine any fragmented packets into a single UDP packet.
 This function is necessary for developers wanting uplink communication to the radio.

 **write**